 Once a teen tries a drug, the risk factors skyrocket.
 This proven fact is true even if the teen is just experimenting.
 Experimentation leads to drug abuse and possibly addiction.

 Teenagers Need to be Protected

 Given the risks involved, teens need to be safeguarded and protected.
 Once drugs are introduced into the teenage brain, the brain functioning alters.
 In truth, almost all drugs change the way the brain works, including alcohol.
 This change is described by scientists as chemical neurotransmission damage.
 Once a teen’s brain is altered in this manner, the risk factors for ongoing teen drug and alcohol use increase greatly.

 Parents need to catch teen drug use early.
 In most cases, the initial changes in neural transmission can be healed.
 In cases of prolonged drug use, the changes become more fundamental.
 These long-lasting changes are a major component of the disease of addiction.
 It is one reason why addiction is now referred to as a brain disease.

-If your teen is experimenting with drugs and alcohol, provide early intervention and treatment.
-Indeed, the risk factors for teen alcohol and drug use need to be heeded.
-Without question, teen drug use is serious from day one.
+If your teen is experimenting with drugs and alcohol, reach out to Newport Academy for early intervention and treatment.
+We can all agree that the risk factors for teen alcohol and drug use need to be heeded.
+Without question, teen drug use is serious from day one and requires immediate attention.